 Notes since filming:

-This is probably tied with immi’s Black Garlic “Chicken” as the worst thing I’ve reviewed on this channel.
+This is probably tied with immi’s Black Garlic “Chicken” as the worst thing I’ve reviewed on the channel.
 There’s a guy on Reddit who pops up every now and then to say how much he likes these, and I compulsively downvote him each time because he is very, very wrong.
-There’s absolutely nothing to like about this, and I will die on that hill.
+There’s absolutely nothing to like about this product, and I will die on that hill.